etingof/pyasn1/README.md

 Why using pyasn1
 ----------------

-ASN.1 solves the data serialization problem.
+ASN.1 solves the data serialisation problem.
 This solution was designed long ago by the wise Ancients.
 Back then, they did not have the luxury of wasting bits.
-That is why ASN.1 is designed to serialize data structures of unbounded complexity into something compact and efficient when it comes to processing the data.
+That is why ASN.1 is designed to serialise data structures of unbounded complexity into something compact and efficient when it comes to processing the data.